Handling Large Universe on Blueshift娦

 Defining factors or filters¶

-These are the building blocks of our computation graph, i.e. pipeline
+These are the building blocks of our computation graph, i.e. pipeline.

-available, but oftentimes, we have to define our own.
+We do have some readymade factors and filters available, but oftentimes, we have to define our own.
 To see how it can be done, let

 scrutinize the code snippet below.